September 5, 2021

 Because when we do that, mercy triumphs over judgment.
 Love wins over pride.
 Caring brings us to mutual freedom.
-When we favor each person we meet, and recognize that person as someone God loves so deeply, he’d become a human just to die for them, we become part of something beyond ourselves.
+When we favor each person we meet, and recognize each person as someone God loves so deeply, he’d become a human just to die for that one soul, we become part of something beyond ourselves.
 We become part of the Kingdom of God that Jesus came to introduce.

 Aaron L. Uitti, Feasting on the Word Year B, Vol. 4, 41.